szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 ![Admin interface found](images/7_4.png)

-The response tells me exactly what I need: the admin interface is available only to an authenticated administrator, **or if requested from loopback**.
-I can't reach it.
+The response tells us exactly what we need: the admin interface is available only to an authenticated administrator, **or if requested from loopback**.
+We can't reach it.
 But something inside that network can.

 ### Weaponising the agent

-The scanner becomes my SSRF proxy.
-I wrote the two-step request chain as a verification task:
+The scanner becomes SSRF proxy.
+We wrote the two-step request chain as a verification task:

 ```
 There is a routing based SSRF vulnerability found, that I need u to verify.